davidzoufaly/finance-mgn/2DO.md

 ## Must have

-- [ ] Google docs cleanup method -> not just last month but also respect specific month when defined
 - [ ] Generate new version
+- [ ] Enhance readme - in key technical aspects in DX refer to contribution guidde
 - [ ] Fix unit tests
+- [ ] Drill to expenses filtered by month and category from exp. p/r

 ## Refactor

 ## Nice to have